munniomer/100-days-of-frontend-development/resources.md

-# The Resources am using for Mastering frontend web development
+# The Resources for Mastering frontend development
 ## Internet
 * Articles
   * [How does the internet work?](https://roadmap.sh/guides/what-is-internet)